jbernard3396/TicTacTopioids/README.md

 # TicTacTopioids
 Learn about the dangers of opioids

-To install download and run the folowing .exe
+To install download and run the Tic Tac Topioids Setup.exe